openstack/governance/goals/queens/split-tempest-plugins.rst

 For all projects with a bundled tempest plugin:

 #.
-Create a new seperate repo for the tempest plugin
+Create a new separate repo for the tempest plugin
 #.
 Migrate all the functionality from the bundled plugin to the new repo
 #.
 Switch gating jobs to use the new plugin project instead of the bundled one
 #.
 Delete the bundled tempest plugin from the project repo